 - Shatterproof ornaments are probably best if you are nervous about breakage.
 In all honesty, I use a lot of glass ornaments on our tree and just make sure they are attached very securely.

 - Start to decorate with your larger ornaments.
-Tuck them between branches and secure them tightly with hooks or wire.
+Tuck them between each evergreen branch and secure them tightly with a heavy-duty hook or wire.